NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The function may fail if the maximum number of descriptors exceeds the maximum size of D3D12 descriptor heap.
+* The function may fail if the maximum number of descriptors exceeds the maximum size of D3D12 descriptor heap

 **`Multithreading:`**